mrantry/liftoff/assignments/deployment/README.md

 [Local Git Deployment to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-local-git)

+###Going deeper...

+[Here's](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-dotnet) another tutorial on deploying an ASP.NET web app with Azure.
+It's worth noting that if you complete the folling tutorial, you'll also implement a SQL Database!

 <aside class="aside-note" markdown="1">
 If your project is not a Java or C# project, consult an instructor or your mentor for guidance on hosting and deployment.
 </aside>